-2. Availability:
+Availability:

-The PDD must be available to the public at reasonable times during regular business hours and maintained in a format that can be submitted to the Division within 10 business days of a request.
+The PDDs must be available to the division within a reasonable time, upon division request.

-3. Modification:
+Modification:

 Information in the PDD may be revised by the permittee at any time.
 The permittee must modify the PDD as changes occur to ensure that the information is up to date.